psf/policies/docs/us.pycon.org/code-of-conduct/index.md

 ### WEAPONS POLICY

-No weapons are allowed at PyCon or Python Software Foundation events.
+No weapons are allowed at PyCon US or Python Software Foundation events.
 Weapons include but are not limited to explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.

 ### CONSEQUENCES